 Relevance of the topic for Science

-Our project will operationalize, for the first time, a set of demographic equations that can be used to estimate the expected number of surviving kin and the number of kin expected to die in the context of dramatic changes in demographic rates.
+Our project will operationalize, for the first time, a set of demographic equations that can be used to estimate the expected number of surviving kin and the number of kin expected to die in the context of dramatic changes in mortality rates.
 We will make use of the rapid advances in computational power and parallel processing to perform complex estimations, previously thought unfeasible (Goodman 1974).
 Our interdisciplinary approach, combining demographic theory and data science, has the potential to make methodological and substantial contributions to our understanding of branching processes that have a wide application in other fields.

-Substantially, the question of kin survival sits at the very center of demographic theory used for studying human and non-human populations.
+Substantially, the question of kin survival sits at the very center of demographic theory used for studying human populations.
 Historical demographers draw liberally on assumptions about kin availability and individual's exposure to the death of relatives to explain human behavior, especially in the context of rapid societal change such as epidemics, but these assumptions are often untested given data scarcity (Volk and Atkinson 2013).
 This project will produce reliable quantitative estimates about the exposure to mortality in the context of a current pandemic.
 Our novel methodology can be used to understand the prevalence of bereavement in past and future global mortality crises.

 References